davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var myString = "Hello";
 	console.log(myString.length);        // 5

 There are quite a number of particularly useful String member links.
-The following [w3schools link](http://www.w3schools.com/jsref/jsref_obj_string.asp) link lists them.
-You can also see the String global object in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+The following <a href="http://www.w3schools.com/jsref/jsref_obj_string.asp" target="_blank" dummy="_">w3schools link</a> link lists them.
+You can also see the String global object in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String" target="_blank" dummy="_">MDN</a>.

 You can view the different methods made available via the String object prototype.
 Some are useful, others not.
 For simple string processing many are fine.
 For more complex stuff you may want to use the methods which work with RegExp objects (explained in [RegExp](language-types-regexp) further down).
 You could alternatively some third party library, like string.js, or pinch something off Stack Overflow.
 Here are some examples: